arthur-user/Envelope-Budgeting-API/README.md

 To locally run the application, Node.js needs to be installed.
 Install the required dependencies through `npm install`, and then start the server through `npm run start`

-After the server has been successfully initialized, the API may be accessed by typing in your browser address bar: `http://localhost:3000/`
+After the server has been successfully initialized, the API may be accessed through: `http://localhost:3000/`

 ## Using Swagger